-How Trump's 'will be wild' tweet drew rioters to the Capitol on Jan.
+How Trump's 'will be wild!' tweet drew rioters to the Capitol on Jan.
 6

 At 1:42 a.m. on Dec.
 19, 2020 - shortly after a six-hour Oval Office meeting described by a White House aide as "unhinged" - Donald Trump sent a tweet "that would galvanize his followers, unleash a political firestorm, and change the course of our history as a country," in the words of Rep. Jamie Raskin, D-Md.